MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-tools.md

 ## Hands and motion controllers modalities
 ### Direct manipulation
 This is a modality leveraging the power of hands, with which users are capable of touching and manipulating the holograms directly.
-By leaveraging daily life experiences, users are able to use the same way of manipulating real world obejcts to interact with virtual ones.
-By providing proper visual affordances, users are guided to perform the required actions, so that the learning curve will be reduced.
+By leaveraging daily life experiences and providing proper visual affordances, users are able to use the same way of manipulating real world obejcts to interact with virtual ones.

 ### Point and commit
 This modality provides users super power to interact with holograms in a distance.
-It enables users to make the best use of physical settings, placing holographic 2D and 3D contents anywhere and accessing them from any distances.
-The way to control and manipulate 2D and 3D contents will be highly in sync with that of direct manipulation.
-If users know how to do direct manipulation, not much additional learning is needed for point and commit.
+It enables users to make the best use of physical settings.
+Users can place holograms anywhere and can still access them from any distances.
+The mental models and gestures for controlling and manipulating 2D and 3D holograms are highly in sync with those of direct manipulation.

 ### Motion controllers
 Currently, motion controllers is